Degrees and Fields of Study

 Full-time Mathematics in Finance Applicants: Please let the program know as soon as possible if you have a deadline from another program and have not received a decision from us.
 Email firstname.lastname@example.org

 Non-degree Applicants: Non-degree applicants to Mathematics in Finance who are U.S.citizens or permanent residents, or applicants who hold a current H1-B visa,must use the online application to apply.
 Other non-degree applicants must follow special instructions.
 Refer to Application Policies in the Application Resource Center for more information.
 As part of the application,all applicants must provide a final and official academic transcript showing proof that the bachelor’s degree or equivalent was conferred, including all courses with grades received.
 The TOEFL is required of applicants who are not native English speakers.
+If you are unable to provide TOEFL scores, you are required to submit a video statement.
+Please read the detailed instructions on the GSAS Application Instructions - Video Requirements page.
 A résumé is required.
 The GRE and letters of recommendation are optional (please leave items blank on the application if you do not provide).
 The statement of purpose should explain why you want to attend the program as a non-degree student and describe the courses you plan on taking.

 We reserve the right to change this information at any time.
 This document supersedes all previous versions.